18F/18f.gsa.gov/_posts/2020-09-03-a-federal-guide-to-de-risk-government-technology-projects.md

   recommendations to address the common challenges agencies face when adopting agile and user-centered design methodologies.
 ---
-ast August, we released a [de-risking government technology field guide for states](https://github.com/18F/derisking-gov-tech/blob/master/State%20Field%20Guide%20-%20Agile%20Budgeting%20%26%20Oversight.pdf).
+Last August, we released a [de-risking government technology field guide for states](https://github.com/18F/derisking-gov-tech/blob/master/State%20Field%20Guide%20-%20Agile%20Budgeting%20%26%20Oversight.pdf).
 The guide offers state staff with tools to make custom technology projects more successful.
 We documented over a dozen best practices, including budgeting for software as an operational expense, limiting contract size, measuring success iteratively, and hiring in-house tech talent.

 Today, we’re proud to announce a second field guide, de-risking technology field guide for federal agencies.
 The guide provides actionable recommendations to address the common challenges agencies face when adopting agile and user-centered design methodologies.
 Ultimately, the goal is to help teams reduce risk and improve outcomes for the agency’s end-users.